 Information about a location

-Click one or more location, zone or cluster marks to select them.
-The Connection List is automatically reduced to show only connections to the selected marks, so you can see processes, hosts and domains involved.
+Click one or more locations, zones or cluster marks to select them.
+The connection list is automatically reduced to show only connections to the selected marks, so you can see processes, hosts and domains involved.
 Open Connection Inspector to see even more details.